menu

 Because of many things, Bridgeport is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Bridgeport really has some of the features that families look for when choosing a good community to raise children.
 Is Bridgeport perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The education level of Bridgeport citizens is a little higher than the average for US cities and towns: 23.20% of adults in Bridgeport have at least a bachelor's degree.
+The population of Bridgeport overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Bridgeport, 23.20% have at least a bachelor's degree.

 The per capita income in Bridgeport in 2022 was $23,215, which is low income relative to New York and the nation.
 This equates to an annual income of $92,860 for a family of four.
 However, Bridgeport contains both very wealthy and poor people as well.